dminear/ayso55.org/referee.md

 <strong>All registration is done online at [eayso](http://www.eayso.org)!
 You need to register there before you attend any classes!</strong>

+### Referee Training

+Referee On-Line Training:  this is a two-part course requirement.
+Part 1 is taking the on-line referee training course at www.aysotraining.org.
+Select the Referee On-Line Training Course to begin.
+You will need an AYSO ID Number (see above for online registration -- you must have an ID to map the training to).
+This will take a new referee approximately 2 to 3 hours to complete.
+Part 2 is attending the companion course on August 29th.
+Enroll for this class at (http://www.eayso.org) and select the Basic Referee On-Line Companion Course, Roster 201502636.
+Both parts are required to certify you as a Referee.

 ### Fall 2015

 [Referee Training](/docs/Fall2015/Fall%202015%20Ref%20Training.pdf)